letiziagirardi/web-services-testing-tutorial/README.md

 ---

+### **Data trasmission**
-To conclude, we can send data, such as JSON or form data, to the server by adding a request body to the request.
-This is often used in HTTP methods like POST, PUT, and PATCH to update or create resources.
-It can be dane by clicking on the "Body" tab and choosing the format of the data you're sending in the request body.
-Common formats include JSON, form-data, x-www-form-urlencoded, and raw text.
+To conclude, Postman allows us to send data to the server, whether in the form of JSON, form data, or other formats, involves adding a request body to the API request.
+This functionality is commonly utilized with HTTP methods like POST, PUT, and PATCH, which are employed to either update or create resources on the server.

+The steps to achieve this are as follows:

+1. **Access the "Body" Tab:** Within the API request, navigate to the "Body" tab.
+2. **Choose Data Format:** From this tab, you can opt for the appropriate data format that matches the content you're sending in the request body.
+Common data formats include JSON, form-data, x-www-form-urlencoded, and raw text.

 ---
 Try it yourself.